 6.1 Cleaning Tips

-- After each use, remove the basket and grill tray, and wash them with warm soapy water.
-Most parts are dishwasher-safe for easy cleaning.
+- After each use, pull out the basket and tray, wash with warm soapy water.
+Most are dishwasher-safe.

-- Wipe down the exterior and heating element with a damp cloth to remove any food splatters.
+- Wipe the outside and heating element with a damp cloth to get rid of any splatters.

 6.2 Maintenance Best Practices

-- Avoid using metal utensils that can scratch the non-stick coating.
+- Don’t use metal utensils that can scratch the non-stick coating.

 Section 7: Common Mistakes to Avoid